civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 #### Ensure you have visibility into comms

 * Join the CiviForm public Slack org (https://civiform.slack.com), [join link](https://join.slack.com/t/civiform/shared\_invite/zt-niap7ys1-RAICICUpDJfjpizjyjBr7Q)
-* Subscribe to email alerts for new bugs filed in the [issue tracker](https://github.com/civiform/civiform/issues)
+* Subscribe to email alerts for new bugs filed in the [issue tracker](https://github.com/civiform/civiform/issues).
+Click on "Watch/Unwatch" button on the top.
 * Ensure that you are receiving emails to civiform-technical@googlegroups.com and are not catching them in email filters.
 * Subscribe to the [Play Framework security announcement group](https://groups.google.com/g/play-framework-security)
 * Subscribe to the [OpenJDK security announcement mailing list](https://mail.openjdk.java.net/mailman/listinfo/vuln-announce)